Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: Introduction

 In this paper, we consider Approximate Message Passing (AMP) techniques to recover the categories of each item (or equivalently, the signal matrix $B \in \reals^{p \times L}$) from $Y \in \reals^{n \times L}$ produced according to \eqref{eq:noiseless_pooled_data} or \eqref{eq:noisy_pooled_data}.
 AMP is a family of iterative algorithms that can be tailored to take advantage of structural information about the signals and the model, e.g., a known prior on the signal matrix, or on the proportion of observations that come from each signal.
 AMP algorithms were first proposed for the standard linear model (compressed sensing) \cite{Kab03,Bay11,Don09,Krz12,Ran19}, but have since been applied to a range of statistical problems, including estimation in generalized linear models and their variants \cite{Ran11,Sch14,Bar19,Ma19,Sur19,Mai20,Pan20,Ven22}, and low-rank matrix estimation \cite{Des14,Fle18,Les17,Mont21,Fan22}.
 In all these settings, under suitable model assumptions, the performance of AMP in the high-dimensional limit is characterized by a succinct deterministic recursion called \emph{state evolution}.
 Furthermore, the state evolution characterization has been used to show that AMP achieves Bayes-optimal performance for some models \cite{Des14,Don13,Mont21,Cob23}.
 The monograph \cite{Fen21} contains a survey of AMP algorithms for various models defined via Gaussian matrices.

-Though AMP for compressed sensing has been widely studied, including for matrix-valued signals \cite{Zin12, Jav13}, these results assume a Gaussian design matrix, and therefore cannot be applied to the pooled data problem.
-We address this issue in this paper, and study an AMP algorithm for the pooled data problem with rigorous guarantees.
-We do this by first centering and rescaling the data to cast it as a special case of a matrix generalized linear model (\emph{matrix GLM}).
+Though AMP for compressed sensing has been widely studied, including for matrix-valued signals \cite{Zin12, Jav13}, these results assume a Gaussian design matrix, and hence cannot be applied to the pooled data problem which has a binary-valued design matrix.
+We address this issue in this paper, by establishing a universality result for an AMP algorithm and using it to obtain rigorous guarantees for the pooled data problem.
+The pooled data problem can be cast as a special case of a matrix generalized linear model (\emph{matrix GLM}) by centering and rescaling the data.
 In a matrix GLM, the goal is to estimate a signal matrix $B \in \reals^{p \times L}$ from an observed matrix $\tY := (\tY_1,\dots,\tY_n)^\top\in\mb{R}^{n\times \Lout}$, whose $i$th row $\tY_{i,:}$ is generated as:

 Here $\tPsi \in \reals^{n \times L_\Psi}$ is a matrix of unobserved auxiliary variables (with $i$th row $\tPsi_{i,:}$), $\tX$ is a design matrix (with $i$th row $\tX_{i,:}$), and $q:\mb{R}^L \times\mb{R}^{L_\Psi}\rightarrow\mb{R}^{\Lout}$ is a known function.